Get in touch

 • Failure modes: Significant slippage of the execution price, risk of rapid trend reversal, and increased risk of smart contract vulnerabilities in the network.

-AI / ML Trading Bots
+AI / ML Trading Bots (Predictive)

 • Core idea: Machine learning predicts the price or determines the state of the market.